 Equity, debt and balanced mutual funds can help you diversify your investments.
 Equity mutual funds invest in equity markets.
 There are multiple options available to you like the large, mid, small and multi-cap.
 Debt funds invest in various corporate bonds, government bonds, and money market instruments.
-They give a better return than the traditional FDs.
+They give a better return than traditional FDs.
 Balanced mutual funds are hybrid instruments of debt and equity.
 They strike a balance between the two asset classes.
-It’s like getting the best of both the worlds.
-Avoid sector specific and thematic funds if you have little to no knowledge about the sector.
+It’s like getting the best of both worlds.
+Avoid sector-specific and thematic funds if you have little to no knowledge about the sector.

 Ideal Diversification or Over Diversification